Uru Eke: Early life and education

 Eke is a descendant of the Mbaise region of Imo State, South-Eastern Nigeria, but she was born in Newham, East London in the United Kingdom.
 She had her basic education at Galleywall Infants School, London, before she moved to Nigeria where she attended Gideon Comprehensive High School for her secondary school education.
 In furtherance of her education, she returned to London and attended Lewisham College before proceeding to the University of Greenwich where she studied Business Information Technology.

 Career

-She started her career as an I.T consultant at Zurich Insurance Group and proceeded to work in a number of financial organizations across the UK.
-Uru switched careers in 2011 and has gone on to star in several movies.
+Eke started her career as an IT consultant at Zurich Insurance Group and proceeded to work in a number of financial organizations across the UK.
+She switched careers in 2011 and has gone on to star in several movies.